propa-data/propadata-docs/docs/management.md

 #### What is PropaData Platform?

-The **PropaData Management Platform** is a platform built on **DHIS2**, designed to support data management, streamline participant management, data collection, and program delivery around the fisheries sector.
+The **PropaData Management Platform** is  a secure, role-based web platform providing unified access for partners and stakeholders.
+It features high-level analytical dashboards,comprehensive participants data management and data analysis, partner reporting, notifications management, and spatial data mapping and analysis.

 #### Purpose and Scope of the Platform